Current Top Sellers

 Aesthetics is an important factor but is a matter of preference.
 Some people like an all stainless-steel look, others prefer colors, and other prefer wood accents.
 It’s an important factor, but one design is not necessarily better than another one.

-Selecting a Commercial Espresso Machine for Your Coffee Shop or Business
+How To Choose the Commercial Espresso Machine to Buy for Your Coffee Shop or Coffee Business

 Choosing the right commercial espresso machine is one of the most important decisions you will make for your coffee business.
 While the quality of your coffee products is important in any kind of business where coffee is part of the product offering, it is especially critical in a coffee shop.
 If coffee is your primary product then you’ll have to compete with a customer’s numerous other sources of coffee, including the neighboring Starbucks or Dunkin Donuts.
 If your coffee isn’t better, why would a customer come to your business?
 Great coffee starts with a perfect blend of great, freshly roasted beans, superior brewing technique, a great grinder and a great commercial coffee equipment, such as an espresso machine or brewer.
 In most coffee shops, espresso-based drinks, such as lattes and cappuccinos make up about 70% to 80% of total sales, so your choice of espresso machine is critical to your business success.
 Here are some things to consider when narrowing down the numerous machines options to something that is right for you.